-It’s almost the D-day, the first step of what’s sure to be an exciting new adventure!
+It’s almost D-day, the first step of what’s sure to be an exciting new adventure!
 You’ve worked hard to prepare and you feel ready, so don’t let minor distractions get in your way come exam time.
 You may have experienced circumstances wherein your mind went completely blank in an exam hall and you probably panicked.
 Let’s face it, stress can make us look really stupid.

 Writing TAT stories in SSBs can be the most difficult part for some, but it is not impossible.
 You don’t have to be a professional writer to take this test.
-All you need to do is organize materials from your own personal experiences, partly as a result of the stimulus that you receive, i.e. what you find in the picture and partly your associations with such stimuli recalled from the past experiences.
-But that requires hell a lot of concentration in such times of pressure when you are time bound and the picture is too hazy to discern quickly.
+All you need to do is organize materials from your own personal experiences, partly as a result of the stimulus that you receive, i.e. what you find in the picture and partly your associations with such stimuli recalled from past experiences.
+But that requires a hell a lot of concentration in such times of pressure when you are time bound and the picture is too hazy to discern quickly.

 Here are ten tips to maintain your focus and achieve your best when it counts most: